Homemade Recipes for Dogs With Sensitive Stomachs

 - Turkey hot dogs

-A spoonful of yogurt can also help replace some of the good bacteria present in the intestinal tract, whereas a spoonful of canned plain pumpkin (not the pie version with spices added) may help sooth the stomach, according to Vetinfo.
+A spoonful of yogurt can also help replace some of the good bacteria present in the intestinal tract, whereas a spoonful of canned plain pumpkin (not the pie version with spices added) may help soothe the stomach, according to Vetinfo.

 You can really make your own sensitive stomach dog food from the comfort of your home and help your canine companion feel better.
 As a general rule of thumb, however, your dog should see your vet if the indigestion continues.
 If your dog refuses food, appears lethargic, and is not its usual happy self, a vet visit is also recommended.

-There are many digestive problems dogs may be prone to, and some can be quite serious such as canine ulcers, bloat and poisoning.
+There are many digestive problems dogs may be prone to, and some can be quite serious such as canine ulcers, bloat, and poisoning.
 If your dog is exhibiting digestive problems, play it safe and seek the advice of your veterinarian.
 He or she may run some tests to come to a diagnosis, and therefore suggest the most appropriate treatment.
 Also, consult with a vet if you are planning to permanently feed homemade meals to your dog: you may need to add some supplements to make them complete.